FORMICIDAE

 Synoniemen:

-Volgens Seifert zou het hier gaan om een morfologische afwijking van Myrmica schencki.
+Volgens Seifert (en anderen - zie hieronder) zou het hier gaan om een morfologische afwijking van Myrmica schencki.
 (Seifert, B., 2007, p.
 142)

 Nederlandse naam: kokergaststeekmier